spevnev/uprintf/README.md

 ## Tests

 Requirements: sed, awk, wdiff

+Tests take long to complete, so it is highly recommended to set `-j NUMBER_OF_CORES`.

 ```console
 $ make all_tests
 ```

-Tests take long to complete, so it is highly recommended to set `-j NUMBER_OF_CORES` to parallelize.
+Tests work by:
+1. Checking errors during compilation.
+2. Checking errors and warnings during execution.
+3. Comparing output to baseline (which is manually updated/created, when needed).